 Quad Stretch

 This is one of the best stretches if you get hip pain when sitting.
-It is great for stretching out the muscles on the front of the leg that are being shortened whilst you are sitting.
+It is great for stretching out the muscles on the front of the leg that are being shortened while you are sitting.
 It can also help with lower back pain.
 Stand up; place one hand on your chair gently for balance.
 Bend the knee of your other leg and take hold of your foot behind you.
 Keep knees together and gently draw the hip forward to enhance the stretch.

 Buttock Stretch